pohlm01/master-thesis/4_comparison.typ

 Nowadays, Linux-based operating systems such as Debian, RHEL, or Android store certificates in a well-known location for other programs to access~@go_root_store.
 // Debian, as an example, provides the trusted root certificates as a normal system package, which can be updated with the built-in package manager @debian_ca_certificates.
-We use the X.509 file structure of Debian as an inspiration to bring up a common file structure.
+We use the X.509 file structure of Debian as an inspiration to suggest a common file structure.
-@fig:mtc_client_file_tree shows the file structure we propose for a @rp.
+@fig:mtc_client_file_tree outlines the file structure we propose for a @rp.
 The absolute path (`/etc/ssl/mtc`) might vary per distribution.
 The structure thereafter is more interesting.
 We suggest that each @ca lives in its subdirectory, with the Issuer ID as the directory name.